rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Australasia or the pacific

 TODO are these the categories we care about?
 Do we want to separate China from east asia given the distinct communities?
+Note: We could use Survey Language as a proxy for separating China.
+This depends some on the purpose behind identifying this community and the level of accuracy needed.
+(Are we interested in location for future planning of events, or to identify culture/group trends?)

 Level of English (select all which apply)